relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/data_sources.md

     * **AIP Client Secret:** Contact [support@relativity.com](mailto:support@relativity.com) for more information on Azure Information Protection support.

-    * **EWS Client Secret:** Optional field used for authentication of exchange email retrieval using OAUT.
+    * **EWS Client Secret:** Optional field used for authentication of exchange email retrieval using OAuth.

       > EWS Client Secret is used only on Microsoft Exchange type Data Sources.
 See [Microsoft Exchange Data Source](#microsoft-exchange-data-source) for specifics on authentication.
 3. **Trace Monitored Individuals:** Configures which monitored individual’s data should be retrieved from the data source.
 See [Monitored Individuals](#monitored-individuals) for more information.